Best of Ireland

 Day 3 Ireland's Midlands, Blarney Castle & Kerry

 - Visit Blarney Castle and kiss the Blarney Stone

 - Time for shopping at Blarney Woolen Mills

-Full Day Itinerary: Today, you will board your touring coach, depart Ireland's capitol and travel to County Kerry.
+Today, you will board your touring coach, depart Ireland's capital and travel to County Kerry.
 En route, stop in the town of Blarney for a visit to Blarney Castle.
 Dating from 1446, the castle is a tower house built on solid limestone.
 At the top of the Tower you will find the legendary Stone of Eloquence (Blarney Stone).
 Kiss it and you will never again be lost for words.

 Enjoy some time for shopping at Blarney Woolen Mills.
 The existence of the Woolen Mills during the famine shielded Blarney from the worst effects of the great famine, due to its employment of local workers.
 The success story at the mills continued until a disastrous fire in 1869.
 By August 1871, the mill was once again operational with a labor force of over 200 and in 1976 Chris Kelleher, himself a mill worker, bought the old mill property.
 Within a short period of time Chris and his family transformed the mill into what is perhaps the largest quality craft shop in Ireland.

 Continue through Ireland's Midlands to your hotel in the Kerry region.

 - Tour the Iveragh Peninsula